Thursday, 21 April 2016

 Bactriana jewels, gold.

-The Kharakhanid decoration looks like voicing a specific aesthetic that originated eastwards.
-It plausibly originated in the eastern Turk khaganate where a reciprocated cultural exchange with China had occurred and the nomadic steppe tradition was already rooted and ripened since centuries of historical events.
+The Kharakhanid decoration looks like voicing a specific aesthetic plausibly originated in the eastern Turk Khaganate.
+There a reciprocated cultural exchange with China had since long occurred and the nomadic steppe tradition was already rooted and ripened.

-In this regard, it is interesting to note how a small group of rugs found in Anatolia and classified as 'Seljuk' seem related to this small unit format.
-They are so consistent with the Kharakhanid decoration of Aisha Bibi's to the extent that they appear properly fit such setting in a sort of planned visual project.
-Furthermore, one could infer these designs had been one other layout of Turkmen/Oghuz decorative pool.
+In this regard, it is interesting to note how a small group of rugs found in Anatolia and classified as 'Seljuk' seem related to these small unit formats.
+They are so consistent with the Kharakhanid decoration of Aisha Bibi's to the extent to properly fit such a building as in a planned visual project.
+Probably the Kharakhanid artists fished in the same decorative pool as the Turkmen Oghuz.

 Seljuk fragmented rug, 12th, TIEM